 This token must have the following scope to send requests to the Cloud Firestore REST API:

 If you authenticate your requests with a service account and a Google Identity OAuth 2.0 token, Cloud Firestore assumes that your requests act on behalf of your application instead of an individual user.
 Cloud Firestore allows these requests to ignore your security rules.
-Instead, Cloud Firestore uses Cloud Identity and Access Management (IAM) to determine if a request is authorized.
+Instead, Cloud Firestore uses IAM to determine if a request is authorized.

 You can control the access permissions of service accounts by assigning Cloud Firestore IAM roles.